Qian-CV/T2Det/README.md

 ## Cite this repository

 If you use this software in your work, please cite it using the following metadata.
 Liuqian Wang, Jing Zhang, et. al. (2024).
-PG-DRFNet by BJUT-AI&VBD [Computer software]. https://github.com/BJUT-AIVBD/PG-DRFNet
+T^2^Det by BJUT-AI&VBD [Computer software]. https://github.com/Qian-CV/T2Det.git